Immigrant Rights

 No Más Polimigra

-“We want Vermont to be a state that welcomes immigrants, where we don’t live in fear, where we can work freely without being afraid to go to the store, where families won’t be scared to bring their children to school.
-We ask that as legislators of this state, that you support us in our struggle, because we can’t do it alone.
-This is how we won the initial Fair and Impartial Policing law.
-But there are many departments that haven’t implemented the full policy.
-So we will fight to make sure police respect our rights and don’t discriminate against us.” - David Diaz
+“We want Vermont to be a state that welcomes immigrants, where we don’t live in fear, where we can work freely without being afraid to go to the store, where families won’t be scared to bring their children to school.” - David Diaz

 Driving Towards Human Rights